-1. The external examiners.
+- 1. The external examiners.
 Following mostly UK experience the College is employing external examiners to inform and evaluate the development of the program.
-This is a noteworthy effort and the EEC applauds the College's efforts towards that end.

-- 2. The BBC program provides common courses with the BBA which is a strong plus for the students and a key factor in distinguishing the College from its competition in computing science. - 3.
-P.A College has a long experience in delivering educational programs in computing business and business administration.
+This is a noteworthy effort and the EEC applauds the College's efforts towards that end. - 2.
+The program provides exemptions for the certified accountant qualification which is a strong plus for the students and a key factor in distinguishing the College from its competition. - 3.
+P.A College has a long experience in delivering educational programs in business administration.
 Previous programs were also accredited by the Ministry's former accreditation process. - 4.
-A number of the faculty teaching staff have adequate practical experience which ensures a good balance between theory and practice. - 5.
-The information related to the program of study is publicly available.
+A number of the faculty teaching staff have adequate practical experience which ensures a good balance between theory and practice.

+5. The information related to the program of study is publicly available.
 The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
-The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance. - 6.
-The dissertations are oriented in real-life problems which give the opportunity to students interacting with companies, organisations, etc., combining that way both theory and practice.
+The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance.